FlowFuse/website/src/blog/2024/04/how-to-build-an-application-with-node-red-dashboard-2.md

 1. Deploy the flow by clicking the top right Deploy button.
 2. Locate the 'Open Dashboard' button at the top-right corner of the Dashboard 2.0 sidebar and click on it to navigate to the dashboard.
+3. Login with the registered FlowFuse account username and password.

 Now, we're all set to add tasks.
 Navigate to the "New Task" page to add tasks.
-To view tasks, navigate to the "Your Task" page.
+To view tasks, navigate to the "your Task" page.

 ## Next step